Regional Business News

 point the community can decide who will pay for it.

-If Jeff Lee was as ethical as I, he would have insisted that his employer,
+If Jeff Lee really wanted to help he would have insisted that his employer,

 the Sun, allow him to publish a follow up story correcting the misinformation

-have resigned or would have been fired, much like Vivian Smith recently
+have resigned or been fired, much like Vivian Smith recently

 did at another CanWest newspaper, the Times Colonist.
 Instead, Sun readers